navattic.identify({ email: user.email })

 AI solves this by creating a single source of truth.
 It acts as a centralized knowledge ledger, ensuring that everyone on your team is working with the same approved, up-to-date information.
 This consistency is key to building trust with potential clients.
 When every proposal reflects your brand accurately, you present a unified and professional front.
 This approach empowers your team to make faster, more strategic decisions, confident that the information they’re using is completely reliable.

-Find and Fix Outdated Content Automatically
+Automatically Find and Update Old Content

 Maintaining a knowledge base can be as challenging as creating one.
 Information is constantly changing, and manually reviewing every piece of content for accuracy is nearly impossible.
 This is where AI’s proactive capabilities truly shine.
 It doesn’t just store your information; it actively manages it.